taking a walk in india and beyond

 April 27, 2011

-april 2011. owner anil kumar says he gets books wholesale from publishers and distributors. he doesn't stock pirated books. there is a good exchange system at work — foreign tourists and locals barter their favourite titles with the store. the lonely planet series of travel books are abundant here.
+april 2011. the owner says he gets books wholesale from publishers and distributors. he doesn't stock pirated books. there is a good exchange system at work — foreign tourists and locals barter their favourite titles with the store. the lonely planet series of travel books are abundant here.

-but the bookstore may not survive the latest round of makeover at connaught place. the delhi metro rail corporation has been digging up the area for almost two years now with no end in sight. "we may have to shift elsewhere," says anil. so goes the tale. readers will lose another one of those few bookstores across our cities that pay personal attention, unlike swanky stores where they give coffee and snacks but a plastic sense of 'readinghood'.
+but the bookstore may not survive the latest round of makeover at connaught place. the delhi metro rail corporation has been digging up the area for almost two years now with no end in sight. "we may have to shift elsewhere," says the owner. so goes the tale.

 April 26, 2011